 - Information based on the hostname through which the user accessed the local search engine

-Oddly, if I search for “pizza” in Google’s Web search, I’m shown a map near my location with a tenbox (ten listings) of local businesses that sell pizza.
-If I type “pizza” into the search box at Google Maps, I’m shown a map with the United States centered in the middle, and results shown in the US, in Canada, in Mexico, in Central America, and even at the top of South America.
+Oddly, if I search for “pizza” in Google’s Web search, I’m shown a map near my location with a box (ten listings) of local businesses that sell pizza.
+Suppose I type “pizza” into the search box at Google Maps, I’m shown a map with the United States centered in the middle, and results shown in the US, in Canada, in Mexico, in Central America, and even at the tip of South America.
 Google Web results seem to be inferring the “where” of my search, but Google Maps doesn’t.

 Why would Google guess the “where” for a Web search and not a search at Google Maps?